petrows/keyboard-led-indicator/README.md

 I used J-Link Segger clone from Aliexpress to flash and debug.

+### Device endpoints

+Device has 2 HID devices:

+* 0: Keyboard, reads LED
+* 1: Generic HID, first endpoint input (0xF2) reads byte and toggles LED A and B, A if last bit set, else B

 ## Buildsystem

 Buildsystem is Platform.io.
 To build, just open this project in VSCode